Skip to main content

 Management

-The Rio Grande National Forest's Fire Management program combines the elements of fire suppression, fire prevention and fuels management.
-It is commonly said that "no two fires are a like" and on the Rio Grande NF, we treat each new fire as it's own entity and make our management decisions based on the circumstances present and the information we have at the time.
-On all incidents, public and firefighter safety are our #1 priority.
-It always has been, and always will be this way.
+The Fire Management Program of the Rio Grande National Forest integrates fire suppression, prevention, and fuels management.
+It is often remarked that "no two fires are alike," and at the Rio Grande National Forest, we approach each new fire as a unique situation, making management decisions based on the specific circumstances and available information at the time.
+The safety of the public and firefighters remains our top priority, a commitment that has always been in place and will continue to guide our efforts.

 Fire Prevention & Protection